torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 maintainers of the particular code.
 Also look for a line starting with 'Mailing list:', which tells you the public mailing list where the code is developed.
 Your report later needs to go by mail to those addresses.
-Additionally, for all issue reports sent by email, make sure to add the Linux Kernel Mailing List (LKML) <linux-kernel@vger.kernel.org> to CC.
+Additionally, for all issue reports sent by email, make sure to add the GNU/Linux Kernel Mailing List (LKML) <linux-kernel@vger.kernel.org> to CC.
 Don't omit either of the mailing lists when sending your issue report by mail later!
 Maintainers are busy people and might leave some work for other developers on the subsystem specific list;